 If you’re a first time cook, newly married, or out on your own away from home for the first time, and you want to make a really simple, easy, nutritious meal…this is it!
 If you’re a Mom looking for a new week night dinner…this is it!
 So simple and so comforting!
 You’re gonna feel good about feeding this dish to your “Nester’s”.

-For two servings you need one acorn squash.
-Cut the squash in half and clean out the seeds from the center.
+For two servings you’ll need one acorn squash.
+Cut the squash in half, clean out the seeds from the center.
 Place in a casserole dish, sprayed with cooking spray, salt and pepper the squash to your taste.

 Tip: If you want your stuffing to be a little crispy on top, remove the foil the last 10 minutes of baking.
 You’ll get a deep golden color stuffing with crispy tops!
 The center will still be nice and moist.